LeadershipOctober 18, 2022

 • Intellectual Stimulation: the ability to challenge followers with new ideas and perspectives

-What is the main focus of transformational leadership?
+What is the main focus of transformative leadership?

-The main focus of transformational leadership is to inspire individuals to achieve more than they thought possible and to help them achieve their full potential.
+The main focus of transformative leadership is to inspire individuals to achieve more than they thought possible and to help them achieve their full potential.

-Transformational leaders are able to tap into people's emotions and inspire them to take action.
+Transformative leaders are able to tap into people's emotions and inspire them to take action.
 They are also excellent at creating a vision for the future that is inspiring and motivating, and they can help individuals see how they can play a role in achieving that vision.
-Transformational leaders help individuals become more than they are currently and enable them to reach their full potential.
+Transformative leaders help individuals become more than they are currently and enable them to reach their full potential.

 Learn More